Mxyuki/AMQ-Scripts/README.md

 # AMQ DAYT WHY

-(Have not been ypdated in a while)
+(Have not been updated in a while)

 AMQ DAYT WHY is a script made so we can reuse shorten name of anime and not have to write all the long name.